Ah! La Barbe

 Ah!
 La Barbe (English: Ah!
-Beard, known in the United States as A Funny Shave) is a 1905 French short film directed by Segundo de Chomón.
+Beard, known in the United States as A Funny Shave) is a 1905 French trick film directed by Segundo de Chomón.
 The film shows a man who, whilst shaving, eats a portion of his shaving cream.
 This causes him to see hallucinations of grotesque faces in his mirror, which brings him to shatter the glass.